Intervention/docs/image/v4/basics/error-handling.md

 ### LogicExceptions

-Exceptions of type `Intervention\Image\LogicException` mean that the API was not addressed correctly, i.e., there is an error in the end user's code.
+Exceptions of type `Intervention\Image\LogicException` indicate that the API was not used correctly, i.e., there is an error in the end user's code.
 There are further sub-types.

 #### ArgumentException / InvalidArgumentException

-This exceptions are thrown when a argument passed does not match the expected format.
+These exceptions are thrown when an argument passed does not match the expected format.
 For example, if a negative value is specified for an image width.

 #### NotSupportedException